Call for tender: Air quality report

 The European Environmental Bureau (EEB) is Europe’s largest network of environmental citizens’ organisations.
 We bring together over 180 civil society organisations from more than 38 European countries.
 We stand for sustainable development, environmental justice & participatory democracy.

-Please submit tenders in English to tenders@eeb.org using the Subject line ‘Air quality tender’.
+Please submit tenders in English to tenders@eeb.org using the Subject line ‘Audit services’.

 For more information please see the PDF below: